greenelab/czi-rfa/proposal.md

 We describe our standard approach here, as well as a couple selected techniques that we anticipate will be particularly helpful in this setting such as zero-inflated loss and data augmentation, but we expect to also employ other strategies where warranted.

 Our standard approach is to first perform an extensive grid search to identify VAE architectures and hyperparameters that are amenable to this context.
-Some parameter settings can be easily ruled out when models fail to train.
-Chris Probert noted on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] that numerous manuscripts demonstrated the advantages of zero-inflated loss in the setting of single cell sequencing data [@doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].
+We will evaluate multiple types of reconstruction loss during training, as Chris Probert noted on our proposal's GitHub repository [@url:https://github.com/greenelab/czi-rfa/issues/11] that numerous manuscripts demonstrated the advantages of zero-inflated loss in the setting of single cell sequencing data [@doi:10.1186/s13059-015-0805-z @arxiv:1610.05857 @doi:10.1186/s13059-017-1188-0].
-We will evaluate multiple types of reconstruction loss during training.
 These efforts will allow us to identify a subset of parameter combinations that are worth exploring with new approaches designed specifically for this type of genomic data.

-We will also develop a data augmentation approach for training deep models on single cell RNA-seq data.
+We will also develop a data augmentation approach for training deep models on single cell RNA-seq data, as no data augmentation approaches for transcriptomic data have been published to date.
-These approaches have not yet been applied to genomic data, but are widely used in image analysis, where the goal is to distinguish relevant from irrelevant features in an image corpus.
+These approaches are widely used in image analysis, where the goal is to distinguish relevant from irrelevant features in an image corpus.
 To understand data augmentation, imagine pathology slides that have been scanned.
 Each slide may be prepared and scanned in a subtly different orientation or at somewhat different magnifications depending on who generated the data.
-A deep learning method may learn to identify these subtle differences, which is undesirable.
-It's also possible that there are simply too few slides to train a deep learning algorithm.
+A deep learning method may learn to identify these subtle differences, which is undesirable, or there may simply be too few slides to train a deep learning algorithm.
 To address these challenges, deep learning practitioners can apply arbitrary rotations, zooms, and other irrelevant transformations to image data during training.
 This process is called data augmentation.

-No data augmentation approaches for genomic data have been published to date.
-However, we expect that very fast abundance estimates from RNA-seq data [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible in this domain as well.
+We expect that very fast abundance estimates from RNA-seq data [@doi:10.1038/nmeth.4197 @10.1038/nbt.3519] will make a data augmentation approach feasible in this domain as well.
 Resampling reads to generate abundance estimates can help to capture the uncertainty in the data, akin to arbitrary rotations.
 Subsampling reads to generate abundance estimates can help to capture changes related to sequencing depth but unrelated to the biology, akin to arbitrary zooms.
 Therefore, we plan to collaborate with Rob Patro's laboratory via our collaborative network to implement approaches including but not limited to rapid subsampling and bootstrapping to generate augmented training data.
 We posit that genomic data augmentation will improve latent feature generalization by separating biological from technical features and increasing the effective sample size during training.

-We will evaluate these models on data held out during training.
 We will select high-quality models by choosing those that minimize both reconstruction loss and a KL divergence term which constrains the features to a Gaussian distribution [@arxiv:1312.6114].
+We will provide a source code repository with this implementation, as well as a summary of our findings, and we may produce a manuscript on the topic.
-Models that exhibit desirable properties will be evaluated in the context of a rheumatic disease compendium (aim 2) as well as their suitability for latent space arithmetic (aim 3).
+Resulting models that exhibit desirable properties will be evaluated in the context of the rheumatic disease compendium (Aim 2) as well as their suitability for latent space arithmetic (see: Evaluation).

-#### Aim 2: Evaluate the extent to which low-dimensional representations of single cell data learned by various methods can be used to decompose bulk tissues in the context of rheumatic diseases.**
+#### Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.

 The HCA's partnership with the Immunological Genome Project (immgenH) will provide single-cell gene expression-based immunocyte phenotyping at an unprecedented resolution.
 Ultimately, we expect that HCA-identified cell populations will translate to an improved understanding of health and disease.